jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 	- 98 mL RFTM

 **Day 0**
-1. Autoclave a full rack of 5 mL glass tubes and a 100 mL screw cap bottle **Day 1**
+1. Autoclave a full rack of 5 mL glass tubes and two 100 mL screw cap bottles (one for RFTM with antibiotics and one for PCM with antibiotics)
+**Day 1**
 2. Label four 5 mL tubes: two "M" and two "R"
 3. Weigh out antibiotics and measure RFTM as above into an autoclaved 100 mL screw cap bottle